Becheler/Becheler.github.io/pages/decrypt_tutos_intuition.md

 *Evolutionary process of whole population.
 Adapted from Irwin et al. (2016).*

+> **Task**
+ - Does this tree better match your expectation of a coalescent tree?
+ - Look closer at the number of branches.
+ - Why do you think that usually coalescent trees are represented as binary trees?

 # Fifty shades of gene trees

 We are generally interested in characteristics of the lineages trees that are generated under